 Win: 5 Points

 Draw: 3 Points

 Loss: 1 Point

 Forfeit: -1 Point

-Forfeit Score For / Against: 2 - 0
+Forfeit Score For / Against: 9 - 0

 Washed out matches 0 points

-For and Against: We will continue the 'Capped Points' system to encourage coaches to adopt the 'mercy rule' and to adopt the fairest strategy with regard to for and against points for final placings.
-Please note that the 'capped score' will only be in place when the IGSA Sport office records the official score.
-The points differential will be capped at 5 goals.
+We will be continuing our 'capped margins' system to encourage coaches to adopt the 'mercy rule' and to adopt the fairest strategy with regard to for and against points for final placings.
+Please note that the 'capped margin' will only be in place when the IGSA Sport office records the official score.
+The score differential will be capped at 10 tries.

-Result sheets
+Match sheets

-All girls are to sign the sheets at the Convener's table before play.
+All players are to sign the sheets at the Convener's table before play.
 The sheets should not leave this area.
-At the completion of the match, team captains and umpires must report to the Convener to complete details of the match on the sheets.
+At the completion of the match, team captains and referees must report to the Convener to complete details of the match on the sheets.

-The result sheets are to be sent in to the IGSA Sport Office each round.
+The match sheets are to be sent in to the IGSA Sport Office each week.

-No girl is to sign for another.
+No student is to sign for another.